 Tree officer and tree surgeons

 The council employs a tree officer to maintain and manage its tree stock and deal with planning enquiries.
 This page contains information about the work we do as well as advice for any tree related issues.
 The Council also employs a qualified three man team of Tree Surgeons whose main purpose is to make dangerous trees on public and housing land safe.
-Only in exceptional circumstance will the Council consider pruning back trees to reduce overhang for whatever reason at the request of residents.
-The council's Tree Policy can be found here: Tree Policy 2018.docx [docx] 83KB
+Only in exceptional circumstances will the Council consider pruning back trees to reduce overhang for whatever reason at the request of residents.
+The council's Tree Policy can be found here: Tree Policy.pdf[pdf] 475KB

 Ash Dieback Disease